The Retirement Gap in the Trades No One Talks About

 The Physical Toll Argument for Building Assets Now

 Here's a reality specific to the trades: manual labor careers have a physical shelf life.
 Many mechanics find that by their late 50s or early 60s, the daily grind of bending under vehicles, torquing components, and standing on concrete for eight hours demands a toll the body isn't willing to indefinitely pay.
+Landscapers and outdoor trade workers face the same physical shelf-life reality.

 You may plan to work until 65.
 Whether your body cooperates with that plan is a separate question.